aartics/aartics_portfolio/README.md

 ![alt-text](aartics/img/readme_data_heights.jpg "image of viewer seeing heights of data in perspective")

-I visualized the panoramic bird’s eye view interaction with such a 3D interface for my website.
+So I proceeded to visualize the panoramic bird’s eye view interaction with such a 3D interface for my website, by working on achieving the right perspective for viewing on a desktop browser.

 ![alt-text](aartics/img/readme_perspective.jpg "perspective view")